Mera-Elzab Meritum

-Mera–Elzab Meritum – a family of Polish personal computers based on TRS-80 Model I with BASIC Level II.
+Mera–Elzab Meritum is a family of Polish personal computers based on TRS-80 Model I with BASIC Level II.
 Manufactured in the 1980s by Mera–Elzab in cooperation with ITM company.

 History

 In the late 1970s and early 1980s, there was no small microcomputer available for the general public in Poland.
 The Polish computer industry was manufacturing only mainframe systems but not small computers for personal use.

 In the 1980s, Mera–Elzab was in the group of 500 largest Polish industrial enterprises and 100 largest exporters.
 It produced terminals, monitors, and computers, but did not manufacture products for the mass consumer market.

 ITM was a small foreign company operating in Poland selling measuring systems.
 In Poland under the rule of the communists, all companies (including Mera–Elzab) were state-owned.
 One exception was the companies owned by foreigners, often Polish emigrants.

 Design of the Meritum began in 1982.
 It was a time of major economic crisis and martial law in Poland.
 Mera–Elzab analyzed existing western small computer systems and the following aspects were taken into account for a new product: